 Our hope is that as a Christian community, all who attend will feel God’s acceptance and love, and this will sustain us in our process of healing.

 Homebound & Sick Visitations

-If you, or someone in the Chapel community, is homebound, has been ill, in the hospital or having surgery and would like a visit, please contact the Parish Nurse at (239) 463-3173 ext.
-13 or email at email@example.com.
+If you, or someone in the Chapel community, is homebound, has been ill, in the hospital or having surgery and would like a visit for our Pastor, Elders or Deacons, please contact the church office (239) 463-3173 or email at email@example.com.

 Health and Wellness